 LG Watch Style release date and price

-The LG Watch Style will be available on February 10 in the United States at Best Buy retail and online stores, as well as from the Google Store.
+The LG Watch Style became available in early 2017 in the United States at Best Buy retail and online stores, as well as from the Google Store.

 Unfortunately, Google hasn’t provided us with specific release date or pricing information for regions outside of the US, but has shared that it “will be available at carriers and retailers across Canada, Korea, Saudi Arabia, South Africa, Taiwan, UAE and U.K. in the coming weeks”.

-As mentioned, the Style sells for $249, which is the same price the original Moto 360 launched at, and $20 higher than the .
-But for a smartwatch with the most recent software out of the box and some cutting-edge smartwatch features, this doesn’t seem like a ridiculous price to ask.
+As mentioned, the Style launched for $249, the same price the original Moto 360 launched at, and $20 higher than the Asus ZenWatch 3.
+But for a smartwatch with the most recent Android Wear software out of the box and some cutting-edge smartwatch features, this doesn’t seem like a ridiculous price to ask.

 - It’s like the Pebble Time Round and Moto 360 2nd Gen had a baby

 - The thinnest Android Wear smartwatch yet at 10.8mm and light, too

 - As such, it essentially disappears on the wrist